CTYue/chuwa0610/ShortQuestions/hw3.md

 ## 10. Practice collection problems here:
-https://github.com/TAIsRich/chuwa-eij-tutorial/tree/main/02-java-core/src/main/java/com/chuwa/exercise/collection
+ - ## Refer to the coding folder in design. https://github.com/TAIsRich/chuwa-eij-tutorial/tree/main/02-java-core/src/main/java/com/chuwa/exercise/collection

 ## 11. What are the types of design patterns in Java?
 ## Types of Design Patterns in Java